GitLab Sensor User Guide

 Prerequisites

-Network connectivity from the sensor machine to the GitLab server.
+Ensure HTTPS network connectivity from AgileSec platform or remote execution machine to the GitLab server.

 Supported Authentication Methods